 \section{Abstract}

-We study the photoinduced breakdown of a two-orbital Mott insulator and resulting metallic state.~ Using time-dependent density matrix renormalization group, we scrutinize the real-time dynamics of the half-filled two-orbital Hubbard model interacting with a resonant radiation field pulse.~ The breakdown, caused by production of doublon-holon pairs, is enhanced by Hund's exchange, which dynamically activates large orbital fluctuations.~ The melting of the Mott insulator is accompanied by a high- to low-spin transition with a concomitant reduction of antiferromagnetic spin fluctuations.~ Most notably, the overall time response is driven by the photogeneration of excitons with orbital character that are stabilized by Hund's coupling.~ Such Hund excitons, which can form a condensate, correspond to bound doublon-holon pairs with spin-singlet and orbital-triplet quantum numbers.~ Hund excitons are not directly bound by Coulomb or Hubbard-$V$ interactions, as other excitons, but due to Hund's exchange.~ We study exciton properties such as bandwidth, binding potential, and size within a semiclassical approach.~ The photometallic state, which results from a coexistence of Hund excitons and doublon-holon plasma, differs with the equilibrium concept of Hund's metal used in multiorbital physics.
+We study the photoinduced breakdown of a two-orbital Mott insulator and resulting metallic state.~ Using time-dependent density matrix renormalization group, we scrutinize the real-time dynamics of the half-filled two-orbital Hubbard model interacting with a resonant radiation field pulse.~ The breakdown, caused by production of doublon-holon pairs, is enhanced by Hund's exchange, which dynamically activates large orbital fluctuations.~ The melting of the Mott insulator is accompanied by a high to low spin transition with a concomitant reduction of antiferromagnetic spin fluctuations.~ Most notably, the overall time response is driven by the photogeneration of excitons with orbital character that are stabilized by Hund's coupling.~ These unconventional ``Hund excitons'' correspond to bound spin-singlet orbital-triplet doublon-holon pairs.
+We study exciton properties such as bandwidth, binding potential, and size within a semiclassical approach.
+The photometallic state results from a coexistence of Hund excitons and doublon-holon plasma.